Trusted Child Custody Attorneys in San Diego

 - The geographical distance between the parents’ homes.

-If the parents cannot agree on a custody arrangement, the court will make a decision based on these and other relevant factors.
+If the parents cannot agree in a San Diego child custody case, the court will make a decision based on these and other relevant factors.

 What happens to child custody when a parent relocates?

-Parental relocation becomes an issue when one party wishes to move out of state with the children.
+Parental relocation becomes an issue when one party wishes to move out of state with the children, especially in joint custody cases.
 Depending on your custody and visitation agreement, a move that substantially increases the geographical distance between one parent and a child will require consent of the other parent or permission of the court.

-Whether you are the moving or non-moving parent, our knowledgeable child custody attorneys can advise you on relevant factors to consider when requesting or opposing a move with children.
+Whether you are the moving or non-moving parent, our knowledgeable San Diego child custody lawyers can advise you on relevant factors to consider when requesting or opposing a move with children.

 Do mothers automatically get full custody?

-The parent who has been the primary parents of the children prior to te divorce being filed will likely be given primary custody to maintain the status quo.
-California does not favor a parent’s request for custody based on their gender, only the best interest of the child.
+The parent who has been the primary parent of the children prior to the divorce being filed will likely be given primary custody to maintain the status quo.
+Family courts in California do not favor a parent’s request for custody based on their gender, only the best interest of the child.

-If you are seeking custody of your children, it is important to consult with an experienced child custody attorney who can help you navigate the legal process and protect your rights.
+If you are going through a custody battle or wish to get joint physical custody, it is important to consult with an experienced child custody attorney who can help you navigate the legal process and protect your rights.

-Who are the best child custody attorneys in San Diego & the vicinity?
+Who are the best child custody attorneys in San Diego, CA, & the vicinity?

-At JWB Family Law, we understand the challenges you are facing, and we are here to help.
-We will provide you with the legal guidance and support you need to make informed decisions about your child custody case.
+Whether it’s because of domestic violence, substance abuse, divorce, or another reason, our team at JWB Family Law understands the challenges you are facing, and we are here to help.
+We will provide you with the legal guidance and support you need to make informed decisions about complex child custody cases.

 We will work tirelessly on your behalf to ensure your rights are protected during your divorce, help you with with your child custody case in Temecula as well as assist you with your child custody proceedings in El Centro.
 Our firm also offers services for military personnel going through divorce and assists you in resolving the dispute through mediation in San Diego and the region.